bitrise-io/devcenter/_articles/en/troubleshooting/known-xcode-issues.md

     clang: error: unable to execute command: Segmentation fault: 11

 This is usually due to Xcode version mismatch - that you use a different Xcode on your Mac than the one you use on [bitrise.io](https://www.bitrise.io).
-Commonly occurs with Xcode 7.2 (if you have the Xcode 7.2 stack selected on bitrise.io), if you're already on a newer version of Xcode locally on your Mac.

 The solution is simple, just make sure that you use the same Xcode version everywhere.